acumos/security-verification/security-verification-service/docs/design.rst

   * at which workflows license and security scans should be invoked
   * whether an internal or external license scanning service should be used
   * which license types are pre-approved for use with solutions

-Default values for these options are set through the component configuration data for the Scanning Service, and can be customized by the platform operator prior to deployment of the S-V Service.
-When the S-V Scanning Service starts, if the verification site-config key is not present, it will be initialized:
+  * which license types are considered compatible with other licenses

-* via the CDS site-config-controller API "/config", check for existence of the site-config "verification" key, and create it as needed using the Spring environment variable "siteConfig.verification"
+    * this ensures that in addition to verifying the root license (in license.json), scans can verify that any license in files included as metadata (documents) associated with the revision, is compatible with the root license

-Additionally, the workflow-related flags can be updated by a platform admin through Portal UI screens described in `Portal-Marketplace`_.
-The S-V library will provide a function via which the Portal-FE can obtain a deserialized structure for the config key, which is used to present a Site Admin UI screen where the values can be reviewed and updated.
+Default values for these options are set through the component configuration data for the Scanning Service, and can be customized by the platform operator prior to deployment of the SV Service by updating the SV Scanning service template or the siteconfig-verification.json file in the scripts folder of the conf volume described above.
+When the SV Scanning Service starts, the verification site-config key will be created or replaced with the current value from the SV Scanning template, or siteconfig-verification.json in the conf volume.
+This process is needed since in Boreas there is no specific Acumos Portal support for managing the configuration through an admin UI.

 The key structure is described below: